 - 1. Transforming our five-acre gardens into an exemplar of urban wildlife research, conservation and awareness - 2.
-Kick-starting an urban nature movement across the UK - Developing new scientific tools, skills and networks that are needed to restore urban nature
+Kick-starting an urban nature movement across the UK - 3.
+Developing new scientific tools, skills and networks to restore urban nature

 EXPLORE: URBAN NATURE JOIN THE CHALLENGE